nickchak21/particledist/README.md

 This repository includes the particledist package code, for any people that are curious as to how the analysis package functions.
 The code is inside the `particledist` folder.

-It also has the starter code for using our particledist package and replicating our analysis (instructions below).
+This repo also has the starter code for using our particledist package and replicating our analysis (instructions below).

 <br/>